President, General Manager and Executive Committee Member

-CFL: 17th season
+CFL: 25th season

-Stamps: 16th season
+Stamps: 24th season

 Hufnagel began his coaching career in 1987 with the Saskatchewan Roughriders as a player/coach.
-In 1990, he joined the Stampeders as offensive coordinator under Buono.
+In 1990, he joined the Stampeders as offensive coordinator under Wally Buono.
 In this role, Hufnagel helped guide the team to three Grey Cup games, including a championship in 1992.
 His innovative offences were explosive under the direction of Doug Flutie, who received the CFL’s Most Outstanding Player award three consecutive years (1992-1994) with the Stamps.
 Hufnagel also developed Jeff Garcia and enabled him to take over from Flutie in 1996.
-These high-powered offences produced future Hall of Famers such as Terry Vaughn, Rocco Romano, Allen Pitts, and Flutie, along with players who received numerous league accolades such as Dave Sapunjis and Vince Danielsen.
-During Hufnagel’s seven seasons with the Stampeders, the team finished first in the West Division six times.
+These high-powered offences produced future Hall-of-Famers such as Terry Vaughn, Rocco Romano, Allen Pitts and Flutie, along with players who received numerous league accolades such as Dave Sapunjis and Vince Danielsen.
+During Hufnagel’s first seven seasons with the Stampeders, the team finished first in the West Division six times.

-Following his success in the CFL, he went to the Arena Football League as head coach/general manager of the New Jersey Red Dogs.
+Following his early success in the CFL, he went to the Arena Football League as head coach/general manager of the New Jersey Red Dogs.
 In two seasons, he posted a 17-11 record.
-Hufnagel joined the Cleveland Browns in 1999 and spent two seasons as the quarterbacks coach.
-In 2001, he was the quarterbacks coach for the Indianapolis Colts when Peyton Manning completed 62.7 per cent of his passes for 4,131 yards.
+Hufnagel joined the Cleveland Browns in 1999 and spent two seasons as the team’s quarterbacks coach.
+In 2001, he was the quarterbacks coach for the Indianapolis Colts when Peyton Manning completed 62.7 per cent of his passes and threw for 4,131 yards.
 Hufnagel spent the 2002 season as quarterbacks coach for the Jacksonville Jaguars.
 That year, Mark Brunell threw just seven interceptions in 416 pass attempts and his 85.7 quarterback rating was his highest in four years.

 Hufnagel spent the 2003 season as quarterbacks coach for the Super Bowl-champion New England Patriots.
 Under his tutelage, Tom Brady completed 60.2 per cent of his passes for 3,620 yards, 23 touchdowns and 12 interceptions and was named the Super Bowl MVP.

 The next season, Hufnagel joined the New York Giants, with whom he spent three seasons as offensive coordinator.
-In 2004, the Giants scored 60 more points than they had the previous season (303-243).
-Running back Tiki Barber set a franchise record with 1,518 rushing yards and quarterback Eli Manning starting laying a foundation that saw him emerge as the Super Bowl MVP for the 2007 season.
+In 2004, the Giants scored 60 more points than they had the previous season.
+Running back Tiki Barber set a franchise record with 1,518 rushing yards and quarterback Eli Manning started laying a foundation that saw him emerge as the Super Bowl MVP for the 2007 season.
 In 2005, Barber upped his team record to 1,860 rushing yards and the Giants had the third-highest scoring offence in the NFL.

 In 1973, he was a 14th-round draft choice of the Denver Broncos.
-He spent three seasons with the Broncos before starting a 12-year CFL career with the Calgary Stampeders (1976-79), Saskatchewan Roughriders (1980-83, 1987) and Winnipeg Blue Bombers (1984-86).
+He spent three seasons with the Broncos before beginning a 12-year CFL career with the Stampeders (1976-79), Saskatchewan Roughriders (1980-83, 1987) and Winnipeg Blue Bombers (1984-86).

-John and Sherry reside in Cochrane.
+Hufnagel earned a Bachelor of Science degree in marketing from Penn State.
+John and his wife Sherry reside in Cochrane.
 He has two daughters, Neely and Lindsey, and a son, Cole.